 Following the introductory paragraph are the body paragraphs.
-The body paragraphs contain the primary points or ideas of the essay, making up the body of the work; they expand upon the points in the thesis statement and provide further details.
-Each body paragraph should contain a topic sentence and supporting sentences that support the thesis statement.
+The body paragraphs contain the primary points or ideas of the essay, making up the body of the work.
+The body paragraphs expand upon the points in the thesis statement and provide further details.
+Each body paragraph should contain a topic sentence and supporting sentence that support the thesis statement.
 The number of body paragraphs your comparison/contrast essay contains will vary depending on how many points of comparison or contrast you are discussing in your essay.
-However, a typical comparison/contrast essay will have anywhere between four to six body paragraphs.
+However, a typical comparison/contrast essay will have anywhere between 4-6 body paragraphs.

-There are two primary ways in which the body paragraphs for a comparison/contrast essay can be organized: the point-by-point method and the block method.
-You'll learn more details about these two methods and how to use them in another lesson.
+There are two primary ways in which the body paragraphs for a comparison/contrast essay can be organized.
+These include the point-by-point and block methods.
+You'll learn more details about these two methods and how to use each in another tutorial.